pyember/ember/src/ember/core/configs/README.md

 - `LoggingConfig`: Logging settings
 - `DataPathsConfig`: Data paths settings

-See the example configuration file at `src/ember/core/registry/model/config/ember.yaml.example` for a complete example.
+See the example configuration file at `config.yaml.example` in the project root directory for a complete example.

 ## Advanced Usage